tysonpbr/Firebase-Game/README.md

 Tyson's Tasks
 - add mafia voting funstionality
-  - add UI to show your current vote
   - add UI to show vote counter
   - add only mafia see voting
   - add waiting screen for non mafia